Monterey history photo collection

 Ricketts's first appears as Dr. Phillips in Steinbeck's short story The Snake first published in the Monterey Beacon on June 22nd, 1935.

-He may best known as the inspiration for the character "Doc" in John Steinbeck's Cannery Row, 1945 you can find the persona of Ed Ricketts in a number of Steinbeck's books.
+He may be best known as the inspiration for the character "Doc" in John Steinbeck's Cannery Row, 1945 you can find the persona of Ed Ricketts in a number of Steinbeck's books.

-Hopkins Marine Station is a short walk into Pacific Grove from Pacific Biological Laboratories
+Hopkins Marine Station is a short walk into Pacific Grove from Pacific Biological Laboratories.

 To obtain permission to use any photographs please contact Mr. Pat Hathaway, Photo Archivist.